 In the same note he suggested that the telephoto lens in the dual-lens camera might get optical image stabilization (where currently only the wide-angle lens does), so that's one improvement we might see.

-That aside, camera rumors are thin on the ground, though an anonymous Apple employee has said the camera will be upgraded.
+That aside, camera rumors are thin on the ground, though an has said the camera will be upgraded.
 It's possible that Apple will change the megapixel count from 12MP, though around that seems to be the sweet spot that many manufacturers have settled into, so don't count on it.

 We wouldn't expect much change from the front-facing camera, as Apple only just upped that to 7MP for the iPhone 7.

-There's no news on what size the battery will be, but Apple might finally support wireless charging, as Foxconn is apparently looking into the tech for Apple.
+More importantly, Apple might finally support wireless charging, as Foxconn is apparently for Apple.
 The company is trailing rivals there and with the removal of the headphone jack being free of cables completely is surely the next step.

 In fact, Apple might go beyond rivals and offer a truly wireless charger, that works at up to 15ft, with no contact required between the device and the power source.